Connect with us

 Benefits of submittals in construction

-The main purpose of a submittal in construction is to provide essential checks and balances during the construction phase of a project.
+The main purpose of submittal in construction is to provide essential checks and balances during the construction phase of a project.

-This helps to ensure that the upcoming structure conforms to the design envisioned in the construction documents, while meeting or exceeding the expectations of the project owner.
+This helps to ensure that the upcoming structure conforms to the design envisioned in the construction documents while meeting or exceeding the expectations of the project owner.

 Types of submittals in construction